Bobrac3023/Secureworkspace/README.md

         3. It also includes the <footer> element, which has two <h2> elements nested within it ad a<nav> which defines the <ul> for social media.
             Header:
                 1.The Header section is common across all pages.
-It is nested under the Body element
-                2. The Header is created using an H1 element with the content" Taj Mahal- An Eternal Calling"
+It is nested under the Body element 2.The Header is created using an H1 element with the content" Taj Mahal- An Eternal Calling" 3.The header is common across all pages

              Navigation:
                 1.Contains a unordered list to define the three pages-Home, Information, Gallery and Contact Us 2.Hovering the mouse over these changes the colour to Cyan.
                 3.Flex properties applied to UL element nested under the NAV element